 comic book shouldn't have surprised me, nor are his

-comics, and I am aware of their cultural importance
+and I am aware of their cultural importance because they

-for the existence of the famous
+for the existence of the famous (or infamous) Classics

-condition, costs $225 on the internet these days.
-I
+very fine condition, costs $225 on the internet these

 there, somewhere?)
 I recall collecting most of the Classics

-on the Bounty, when my tastes changed more in
+the Bounty, when my tastes changed more in the

 Comics abound in Italian

-to bring famous literary figures to life sporting
+bring famous literary figures to life sporting little

-little balloons above or beside their heads, it is
+balloons above or beside their heads, it is probably a

+Scafati, near Salerno).
 There were 12 issues in all,

-covering, indeed, much of the important literary output of Naples' most
+covering, indeed, much of the important literary output